 Knysna Elephant Park.
 We took their “Be Touched by an Elephant” tour which includes feeding and getting up close to the elephants.
 I would recommend buying a bucket of food for each person in your group.
 Feeding the elephants is the highlight of the tour and it does not take the elephants long to eat a bucket of food.

 Tenikwa Animal Sanctuary.
 This is where I did the “Cheetah Walk.”
-The minimum age is 16 years old and is offered at sunrise and sunset.
+The minimum age is 16 years old and it is offered at sunrise and sunset.
 They offer other animal encounters as well, some appropriate for children.

 Where We Stayed